as of September 2023

 |Research theme||Visual analysis of leading lines based on differential topology|

-Drawing has been one of my hobbies for a long time, and I became interested in research related to computer graphics.
+Drawing has been one of my hobbies for a long time, and I became interested in computer graphics as well.

-As a child, I loved going bird watching, collecting insects, and making a sketch of them.
-Right now, I am also into mountaineering and climbing.
+As a child, I enjoyed birdwatching, collecting insects, and sketching them.
+Currently, I am also into mountaineering and climbing.

 |April 2023 – Present||M.E. in Information and Computer Science, |